The-Dead-Programmers-Society/playful-music-experience-ihorsteam/assignmentreadme.md

 ## What I am most proud of in the assignment

 # Oleksandra
-## Project Title
+## Crazy Hung Drum

-Name:
+Name: Oleksandra Kochkina

-Student Number:
+Student Number: D22124392

-Class Group:
+Class Group: TU984/1

+Group:  Ihor, Oleksandra, Marko, Maciej (playful-music-experience-ihorsteam)

 ## Description of the project
+I wanted to create something interactive for a user and I decided to create a hung drum with buttons to "play" it with user's mouse.
+I also added buttons with effects and a slider to it more fun and interesting to play.
 ## Instructions for use

 ## How it works